 Step #5: Celebrate your Wins!

 If the continuous effort to optimize page load times, page sizes, availability … leads to outperforming the competition, it is time to celebrate!
-The below screenshot is an example of what Chad sends to him team when Dynatrace tells them that their critical pages critical pages (such as login), are clearly faster than their main competitors:
+The below screenshot is an example of what the customer sends to him team when Dynatrace tells them that their critical pages critical pages (such as login), are clearly faster than their main competitors:

 Now its time for you to compare yourself!